go2hel/Documentation/docs/resources/powershell-for-linux-users/5-searching/index.md

----
-title: "Searching for Files & Text"
-weight: 50
----

-Searching is one of the most powerful capabilities of any command-line shell.
-This section covers the PowerShell equivalents of the indispensable Linux tools `find` (for finding files) and `grep` (for finding text within files).

 PowerShell's approach leverages its object-oriented nature:

 1. **Finding Files:** Instead of a separate `find` command, PowerShell expands the functionality of `Get-ChildItem` (`ls`) with parameters like `-Recurse` and `-Filter`.